 Unhappy Customer Compensation Trick

-This one is a recent development which Irecently.
-This one leans on your sympathetic side as an alleged customer sends an email to the restaurant and politely says they had a problem recently and the staff apologised and told them they would send them a voucher, but they haven’t heard back and are ‘just following up’.
+This one is a new development which I posted on my LinkedIn account recently.
+This one leans on your sympathetic side as an alleged customer sends an email to the restaurant and politely says they had a problem and the staff apologised and told them they would send them a voucher, but they haven’t heard back and are ‘just following up’.
 For large companies and chains, this would probably just get a ‘sorry’ and a voucher sent by email.
 It’s ‘small-change’ for them.
 But for independents, it makes a difference.
 And you have no idea what may happen if they do actually turn up – they may cause a scene to get the rest of the meal for free.

 Best Practice: If it’s obviously fake, bin it.
 Or apply due diligence so you check the details.
 Find out the customer name and contact number – if they are a regular they should be in your booking system.
 Find out the specifics of the meal – actual foods ordered – and check with your team.
 Ask the customer where they sat.
 If the experience was so bad it warrants compensation they should be able to easily provide all the details you need before giving away free stuff.